mhausenblas/eksphemeral/README.md

 4. Create an cluster spec entry in S3, via the `/create` endpoint of EKSphemeral's HTTP API.
 5. Once that is done, you can use `eksp-list.sh` to list all managed clusters or, should you wish to gather more information on a specific cluster, use `eksp-list.sh $CLUSTERID` to retrieve it.
 This script uses the `/status` endpoint of EKSphemeral's HTTP API.
 6. Every 5 minutes, there is a CloudWatch event that triggers the execution of another Lambda function called `DestroyClusterFunc`, which notifies the owners of clusters that are about to expire (send an email up to 5 minutes before the cluster is destroyed), and when the time comes, it tears the cluster down.
-7. Last but not least, if you want to get rid of EKSphemeral, use the `eksp-down.sh` script, removing all cluster specs in the S3 bucket and deleting all three Lambda functions.
+7. Last but not least, if you want to get rid of EKSphemeral, use the `eksp-down.sh` script, removing all cluster specs in the S3 bucket and deleting all Lambda functions.

 If you like, you can have a look at a [4 min video walkthrough](https://www.youtube.com/watch?v=2A8olhYL9iI), before you try it out yourself.
 Since the minimal time for an end-to-end provisioning and usage cycle is ca. 40min, the video walkthrough is showing a 1:10 time compression, roughly.

 If you want to try it out yourself, follow the steps below.